 “I’m freaking out ’cuz I didn’t do my makeup today because there’s like, a serial killer and I’m stressing out and that Jake won’t think I’m pretty and-” I cut her off.

 “I’m sorry, go back a step, what did you just say?”
 I asked with extreme worry.
 Then she looked at me like I was crazy, but it was mostly because no one interrupted her when she was bitching.

 “I said, ‘Jake wouldn’t think I’m pretty’- well I always am bu-” I cut her off again.
 Her boyfriend wasn’t much of my concern after that.

 “No Lex, the serial killer part,” I said, almost frantic to know.
 I think she rolled her eyes at me when I said that.

 “Don’t you watch the news at all?
 There have been murders scattered across America and the FBI think they’re coming here!
 Like, what if I’m next?” she said, frantically fanning herself with her hands.

 “Who were the victims?
 Were they all girls?”
 As I asked that, I got a little nervous myself.
 If Alexis was worried about getting murdered, I should’ve been equally as worried.
 Part of me wasn’t worried at all.
 Alexis came from a wealthier family than I did and I felt like they would be more likely to take her.
 I didn’t pose as much as a ransom payout as she did but if these were merciless killers then that wouldn’t matter.
-Plus, she was definitely prettier than I was; I was more of an ‘inner beauty’ type of girl.
+Plus, she was definitely prettier than I was; she was like a model, legs and all.

 “No, they were all like, thirty year old men,” Lex said, looking off to the side and I rolled my eyes.